Social Return on Investment (SROI) Data Services

 Meaningful measure of outcomes

-Our quantification of the social, economic and ecological benefits for investment translate also to meaningful measure for outcomes, enabling initiatives to learn what went right, and what did not.
+Our quantification of the social, economic and ecological benefits of investment also translates to meaningful outcome measures, enabling initiatives to learn what went right and what did not.
+Through this mechanism, we can move towards a continuous and sustainable social improvement process.

 Social value measure